junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Mr. San Nicolas moved to suspend the rules and pass the bill, as amended.
 - 2019-09-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7573-7574)
 - 2019-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7573-7574)
+- 2019-09-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.